aenkoji1/HELICS/docs/user-guide/examples/advanced_examples/advanced_orchestration.md

 We set the output directory to UQ_EV_Study, this is where all the output files will be stored.
-Every co-simulation run executed by Merlin will have it's own subdirectory in `./UQ_EV_Study`.
+Every co-simulation run executed by Merlin will have its own subdirectory in `./UQ_EV_Study`.

 ##### Merlin Step

-Remember this step is for Merlin to setup all the files and data it needs to execute it's jobs.
+Remember this step is for Merlin to setup all the files and data it needs to execute its jobs.
 In the Monte Carlo co-simulation there is a python script we created that will generated the `helics_cli` runner files that Merlin will use when it executes the `helics_cli`.
 The `make_samples_merlin.py` script will also output a csv file that Merlin will